sebinsua/dotcom/posts/inverse-number-spiral.md

 const R4 = layerRange(4); // [10, 16]
 ```

 The way I saw it at this point was that a layer range represented a sort of one-dimensional version of each layer of the spiral.
-In order to determine the $[y, x]$ coordinates for a given value $N$, I needed to be able to determine the position of $N$ within this layer, and then to translate that position back into $[y, x]$ coordinates.
+In order to determine the $[y, x]$ coordinates for a given value $N$, I would need to be able to determine the position of $N$ within this layer, and then be able to translate that position back into $[y, x]$ coordinates.

 I found that I was able to get the position of $N$ within the one-dimensional layer range quite easily by subtracting the minimum value of the layer from $N$.
-For example, the position of $N = 7$ in layer 3 was $7 - 5 = 2$.
+For example, the position of $N = 7$ in <span style="color: rgb(21, 52, 238)">layer 3 was $7 - 5 = 2$</span>.
 However, in order to convert the one-dimensional position into two-dimensional $[y, x]$ coordinates within the grid, there were two further properties of the spiral that I needed to use to my advantage:

 1. The spiral goes in a clockwise direction in even layers and an anti-clockwise direction in odd layers.
 2. Depending on the position of $N$ in relation to the mid-point of the layer range and the direction of the spiral, the $y$ or $x$ coordinates are either set to the layer number $L$ or calculated.
-For example, the spiral travels clockwise in the 5th layer and therefore when the position of $N$ within the layer range is less than or equal to its mid-point, the $y$ coordinate of $N$ is the layer number $L$, however, when the position of $N$ within the layer range is greater than its mid-point, the $x$ coordinate of $N$ is the layer number $L$.
-The inverse is true for odd layers.
+For example, the spiral travels anti-clockwise in the 5th layer and therefore when the position of $N$ within the layer range is less than or equal to its mid-point, the $y$ coordinate of $N$ is the layer number $L$, however, when the position of $N$ within the layer range is greater than its mid-point, the $x$ coordinate of $N$ is the layer number $L$.
+The inverse is true for even layers.

+## Solution

 With all of this in mind, I was finally able to determine the $[y, x]$ coordinates for a given value $N$, like so: